BIRDSgroup/DDI/DDI Pipeline /README.md

 ```
 ### Outputs
-Running the DDi pipeline on the sample cohorts would output:
+Running the DDI pipeline on the sample cohorts would output:

 1. "A", "B", "C", and "E" as main effect variables.
 2. "A", "B", and "C" ad interaction effect variables.